- mirage –

 "No," Ed shook his head and dropped his brush into the suitcase.
 "Okay, that's enough questions for one morning Alicia," Ed said, approaching and lifting her off the bed.
 He set her on her feet with a happy smile.
 "Go make sure your mom is making me a mountain of bacon."

 "A mountain!"
-Alicia cried, becoming excited as Ed steered her to the door.
+Alicia became excited as Ed steered her to the door.

 "Yes, a whole mountain!"
-Ed said, before shutting and locking it behind her.
+Ed shut and locked the door behind her.

-Roy propped his head up on his hands and smiled at Ed's pajama dressed self.
-"Somebody's a liar," he teased.
+Roy propped his head up on his hands, and smiled at Ed's pajama dressed self, before teasing, "Somebody's a liar."

 "Daddy!"
 Alicia cried, running to Hughes's legs and pressing fistfuls of snow into them.
 "I am getting you with snow balls!
 I am getting you!"
 Hughes surrendered and bent down kissing her rosy cheeks while laughing.